Jenelle Evans Reveals How Many More Children She And David Eason Want To Have After Posting Pregnancy Test

 16 and Pregnant introduced audiences to Jenelle Evans during her Season 2 episode.
 On her episode, Jenelle found out she was pregnant with her first child, a son named Jace.
 Her mother eventually gained custody of Jace and still has custody of him.
 She continued to share her story on Teen Mom 2 for nearly a decade before MTV cut ties with her.

 Jenelle was let go from the hit reality show after an incident in which her husband allegedly shot her French bulldog, Nugget.
 Following the incident, Jenelle and her husband also had their children removed from their care.

-Their daughter Ensley was placed in the care of Jenelle’s mother while Jenelle’s son was placed with his father, Nathan Griffith.
+Their daughter Ensley was placed with Jenelle’s mother while Jenelle’s son was placed with his father, Nathan Griffith.
 David’s daughter was also in the care of the couple and was placed with her maternal grandmother.

 The couple spent weeks in and out of court in an effort to regain custody of their kids.
-Just before the Fourth of the July, the case was dismissed and the children returned to their care.
+Just before the Fourth of the July, the case was dismissed and the children were returned to their care.

-With her kids back in her care, some fans have wondered if perhaps she will return to MTV.
+With her kids back home, some fans have wondered if she will possibly return to MTV.
 Jenelle addressed those questions on her Instagram stories as well.
-As previously reported by The Inquisitr, Jenelle was asked by a fan if she will ever be back on MTV.
-Jenelle replied that she had “no idea” whether or not she would be back.
+As previously reported by The Inquisitr, Jenelle replied to on concerned party that she had “no idea” whether or not she would be back.

 The cast of Teen Mom 2 are reportedly filming for Season 9B.
 Jade Cline from Teen Mom: Young and Pregnant will be taking Jenelle’s place on the show.